sethgrid/fakettp/README.md

 Sample Usage
 ------------

-From the source or compiled binary, just set the response you want (note that you can pass in multiple headers to be returned):
+From the source or compiled binary, just set the response you want.
+Note that you can pass in multiple headers to be returned by using `-header` repeatedly.
+You can also limit which methods the hyjacking will affect with multiple `-method` parameters.

 Hyjac a single endpoint and proxy all other calls: